 MSc (Thesis) in Human Nutrition

-A Master’s degree in Human Nutrition offers advanced nutrition courses in a broad range of research areas.
-The program is suitable for students with an undergraduate degree in nutritional sciences, exercise physiology, kinesiology, food science, biochemistry, medicine or another closely related field.
-Students are required to complete 14 credits in advanced nutrition course work plus 31 credits related to their thesis research.
-Graduates of our M.Sc. thesis degree have pursued successful careers in research, international health agencies, government agencies and industry.
+The Master of Science Thesis program offers advanced Nutrition courses and research in a range of areas.
+The program is suitable for graduates with undergraduate degrees in nutritional sciences, exercise physiology, kinesiology, food science, biochemistry, medicine, or another closely related field.
+Admission assumes a background that includes biochemistry, mammalian physiology, human nutrition and nutrition through life.
+Some of these prerequisites may be taken concurrently with the graduate program.
+Students are required to complete 14 credits in advanced level coursework in nutrition and research methodology plus 31 credits related to their thesis research.
+Graduates of our MSc thesis degree have pursued successful careers in research, international health agencies, government agencies, and industry.

 MSc (Applied) in Human Nutrition